nya3jp/tast/docs/design_principles.md

     performance when running tests on a DUT in a different geographical location.
 *   Developers shouldn't need to edit tests on-device in order to iterate quickly.
-Chrome OS systems do not make for pleasant development environments.
+ChromeOS systems do not make for pleasant development environments.
 (They may support pleasant development environments within VMs, but that doesn't help for testing.)
 *   Running a test shouldn't result in code being compiled.
 If a test needs